fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs service_offering_link %}
-Link to the service offering associated with the task.
+Link to the service offering associated with the record.
 {% enddocs %}

 {% docs service_offering_value %}
-Value representing the service offering associated with the task.
+Value representing the service offering associated with the record.
 {% enddocs %}

 {% docs short_description %}
-Brief or concise summary of the task.
+Brief or concise summary of the record.
 {% enddocs %}

 {% docs sla_due %}
-Date and time by which the task is expected to meet the Service Level Agreement (SLA).
+Date and time by which the record is expected to meet the Service Level Agreement (SLA).
 {% enddocs %}

 {% docs state %}
-Current state or status of the task (e.g., in progress, on hold, closed).
+Current state or status of the record (e.g., in progress, on hold, closed).
 {% enddocs %}

 {% docs task_state %}